narc0tiq/YARM/README.md

 YARM's remote interface is grown as needed; there are only a few functions currently:

 - `remote.call("YARM", "reset_player", player_name_or_index)`: sets the target player's character to be whatever the player has selected (if it's of a compatible type, of course) and clears out internal data relative to the player.
+    - Note: this is considered deprecated, as the player character is no longer (since v0.8) being changed to allow remote viewing.
 - `remote.call("YARM", "reset_ui", player_name_or_index)`: destroys the target player's YARM UI, forcing it to be recreated (hopefully correctly) at the next UI update cycle (about every 5 seconds).
 - `remote.call("YARM", "set_filter", player_name_or_index, new_filter)`: provides programmatic hooks to change the active filter.
 The filter value may be 'none', 'warnings', or 'all' -- other values are unsupported.
 The previously active filter is returned.
 - `remote.call("YARM", "get_on_site_updated_event_id")`: returns the identifier for the `on_site_updated` event, detailed below.
 You should probably call this every time mods are initialized, as it is set in the main `control.lua` runtime.